mukeshmithrakumar/RetinaNet/keras_retinanet/README.md

 ## Acknowledgments

-* Inspiration from Fizyr Keras RetinaNet
+* The RetinaNet model is based on Fizyrs' Keras RetinaNet